vincent-peugnet/wcms/MANUAL.md

         ....
     </ul>

+##### Using bookmarks

+You can use an existing [bookmark](#bookmarks) as filter and sorting preset.
+For example, with a bookmark with the id: `published-articles`

+    %LIST?bookmark=published-articles%

+It is even possible to combine bookmark and filters!
+Specific filters and sorting will overide bookmark settings.

 ##### Linkto in templates

 A specific case exist when if you want to use the [linkto](#linkto) filter in templates: If you want to list all the pages that point to the current page, you can use the wildcard character `*` as a value.